- Grouse meat has about 5% less fat than Chicken, as well as about twice the protein.

 - Grouse shooting generates about £150 million for the economy every year, supporting approximately 2,500 jobs (42,500 working days)

 - Grouse are not artificially reared for shooting.
-Instead, teams of Gamekeepers manage the moors to maximise the number of birds available, as well as to encourage diversity in the ecosystem.
+Instead, teams of Gamekeepers manage the moors to produce a sustainable number of birds, as well as to encourage diversity in the ecosystem.

 - Grouse can reach flight speeds of up to 70 miles per hour, flying low to the ground, and often changing direction at the last minute.

 - There are 18 different species of Grouse, the majority of which are found in the colder regions of the Northern Hemisphere, such as the Arctic Circle.

 - They are primarily a ground-dwelling bird, only flying when bursts of speed are necessary to avoid predation.

 - The Red Grouse is one of the only species of Grouse that does not grow a white winter coat.

 - Heather makes up around 50% of the diet of the Red Grouse, the rest comes from things like insects and berries.